 Here’s the problem.
 The main protagonist, Nora, is a fucking loser.
 I’m just going to put it out there.
 She’s a loser.

 She’s 26 years old and still pining away for the boyfriend she had when she was 16.
 Come on!
-Ok, sure, it was a messy breakup, he broke your heart into a million tiny teenager girl shaped pieces and you never got closure.
+Ok, sure, it was a messy breakup, he broke her heart into a million tiny teenage girl-shaped pieces and she never got closure.
 But how does someone never move on, like at all?
 Has she ever had sex with someone else?
 Gone on a date?
-Apparently not.
-So seriously, come on!
+It’s just so… weird to me.

-How many grown ass women are out there decidedly becoming Bridget Jones re-virginanized spinsters because their high school sweetheart peaced-out during a difficult time in your life?
-SHOW OF HANDS PLEASE I won’t judge, despite what this review might suggest.
+How many grown-ass women are out there decidedly becoming Bridget Jones-esque spinsters because their high school sweetheart peaced-out during a difficult time in their life?
+SHOW OF HANDS PLEASE.
+I won’t judge, despite what this review might suggest.
 I just need a headcount and to tell you to get over it!
-Find a man (not a boy) that knows how to work a G-spot and you’ll be over that high school flake in no time.
+Find a man (not a boy) that knows how to work a G-spot and make you dinner, and you’ll be over that high school flake in no time.
 Gotdamnit, NORA!

 “I have not spoken to him for ten years, but I thought of him every single day.”

-To top it off, Nora in all her pining away sadness, agrees to a strange invitation to attend her former best friend, Clare’s, “hen weekend”.
+To top it off, Nora, in all her pining away sadness, agrees to a strange invitation to attend her former best friend, Clare’s, “hen weekend”.
 A person she hasn’t talked to in a million years.
-A person who’s wedding she’s not even invited to.
+A person whose wedding she’s not even invited to.
 But she’s invited to the bachelorette with a couple other randos?
 Like Clare has no other friends?
 That email would have been deleted from my inbox so fast.

 Instead of attending a hen weekend, perhaps Nora should have been attending some well-deserved therapy to get over a stupid teenage relationship.
 That would have been a much better use of her time.